PaulKinlan/hyperlink/memory-bank/progress.md

 - The `tab-group-summary` extension now displays a screenshot of the tab next to the summary.
 - The `merge` package now correctly uses a content script to get markdown from the page.
 - The `merge` package now has a click listener that detects when a link is clicked with the Option or Control key pressed, and triggers the merge process.
+- The `image-links` package is implemented.
+It uses the SAM2 model to allow users to select objects within images and get a direct link to them.

 ## What's Left to Build

-- Tests for the `summary` and `merge` packages.
+- Tests for all packages.
-- Refinement of the `summary` extension's UI and error handling.
-- Refinement of the `tab-group-summary` extension's UI and error handling.
+- Refinement of the UI and error handling for all extensions.
 - Additional experiments.

 ## Current Status

-The `summary`, `tab-group-summary`, and `merge` experiments are ready for testing and refinement.
+The `summary`, `tab-group-summary`, `merge`, and `image-links` experiments are ready for testing and refinement.

 ## Known Issues